Raw oysters sold in 13 states linked to norovirus outbreak - NewsBreak

 The words “Baynes Sound” will also appear on tags.
 Further identifying information is available at the FDA’s website.

-Restaurant operators and retailers are also being urged to sanitize any surfaces the oysters may have come into contact with.Disney+ subscribers to get discount at Disney World resorts
+Restaurant operators and retailers are also being urged to sanitize any surfaces the oysters may have come into contact with.Disney+ subscribers to get 25% discounts at Disney World resorts

 As of April 4, the Centers for Disease Control and Prevention had received 91 reports of illnesses linked to the outbreak.
 It’s possible the actual number of illnesses is much higher, considering many people may not seek treatment.
 State and local health authorities are also not required to report cases to a national database.